GrigorijSchleifer/ESAIC-informed-consent-survey/README.md

 <br>

-<strong>Background:</strong> One undisputed benefit of digital support is the possibility of contact reduc- tion, which has become particularly important in the context of the COVID-19 pandemic.
+<strong>Background:</strong> One undisputed benefit of digital support is the possibility of contact reduction, which has become particularly important in the context of the COVID-19 pandemic.
 However, to the best of our knowledge, there is currently no study assessing the Europe-wide use of digital online pre-operative patient information or evaluation in the health sector.
 The aim of this study was to give an overview of the current status in Europe.

 <strong>Methods:</strong> A web-based questionnaire covering the informed consent process was sent to members of the European Society of Anaesthesia and Intensive Care Medicine (ESAIC) in 47 European countries (42,433 recipients/930 responses).
 Six questions related specifically to the practice in paediatrics.